Havoc Demon Hunter Patch 9.1 Changes Analysis

 Havoc Demon Hunter Patch 9.1 Changes Overview

 For this section of the guide, we will go over all of the important changes for Havoc Demon Hunters going into Patch 9.1 of Shadowlands.
-A full list of Demon Hunter changes can be found on our dedicated Patch 9.1 Demon Hunter Changes page.
-This page is an active work-in-progress and will be updated as new content is added to the PTR.
-These changes are not live yet.
+A full list of changes to the entire Druid class can be found on our dedicated page below.
+For an additional list of content coming in Patch 9.1, you can also check out our Patch 9.1 Overview page.

 Base Spec Changes for Patch 9.1

 - Demon's Bite and Demon Blades damage increased by 15%.

 - Chaos Strike and Annihilation damage increased by 15%.

 This serves as a solid increase to directly address Havoc's current issue with low single-target output.
 Given that the AoE toolkit is already very well-rounded with a lot of solid options, this being a more targeted change is welcome and will net somewhere in the region of a flat ~5% depending on build, with potential to scale up in the future by focusing more on the core loop of fury creation and spending.

 - Unbound Chaos reduced to 500% (from 600%) increase when triggered.